remydagostino/sc-exercises/exercises/aggregate/SOLUTION.md

 ## A note about performance

-I have intentionally disregarded any concerns about performance in favourof writing code that I think is easier to reason about and reuse.
+I have intentionally disregarded any concerns about performance in favour of writing code that I think is easier to reason about and reuse.

 I strongly believe that the root of all evil in software development is premature optimization.
 If performance became a concern I would use tools to determine which functions were hogging memory or cpu cycles (almost definitely `filterData`) and then optimise those functions.